Sorolla Museum

 General Admission: 3 (US$ 3.20)

-Children under 18, students under 25 and seniors: Free
+Children under 18, students under 25, people with disabilities, unemployed people and pensioners: Free

 Saturdays from 2 pm and Sundays: Free